lroguet/docker-egoserver/README.md

 `gcloud run deploy --image gcr.io/PROJECT-ID/egoserver --platform managed` where **_PROJECT-ID_** is your GCP project ID.

+During deployment:
+- You will be prompted for the service name: press Enter to accept the default name, `egoserver`
+- You will be prompted for region: select the region of your choice, for example `europe-north1` (Finland)
+- You will be prompted to allow unauthenticated invocations: respond `y`

 ### See it in action

 On deployment (see above) success, the command line displays the service URL.
 Visit your deployed container by opening the service URL in a web browser or by using the `curl` command.